What’s the difference between Tesla Powerwall 3 and Powerwall 2?

 First things first – what is the Tesla Powerwall?

-The Powerwall – manufactured by Tesla in the USA – is lithium-ion based battery storage.
-Powerwall 1 came out in 2015, Powerwall 2 in 2020, and now the latest Powerwall 3 has been announced in the UK in 2024.
+Powerwall 1 came out in 2015, Powerwall 2 in 2020, and now the latest Powerwall 3 was launched in the UK in 2024.

 Its main use case is to store surplus solar electricity for later use.
 Solar panel systems usually generate more electricity than you can use at any given moment.
 Rather than allow this excess electricity to escape to the grid, you can store it in a Powerwall.
 The Powerwall will then discharge this stored solar electricity automatically when you need it.